unrealwork/atsd-use-cases/research/us-international-trade/resources/csv-parser-schema-explanation.md

 1987,0001,OPEC,1344,...,1883,23952,739,...,1146,11057
 ```

 Below is the table structure that is represented.
-The first line is used for column headers:
+The first line contains column headers:

 | year | `CTY_CODE` | `CTYNAME` | `IJAN` | ... | `IDEC` | `IYR`   | `EJAN` | ... | `EDEC` | `EYR`   |
 |------|----------|---------|------|-----|------|-------|------|-----|------|-------|